 As philosophers pondered the elements, the definitions were modified.
 Hot is still separated and active and Cold still brings things together.
 Wet becomes formless and adaptable.
 Dry holds a shape (as long as there is enough moisture there to adhere).

 In all of these, Fire is Hot.
 It separates out what is foreign and eliminates it.
+It activates and energizes.
 The secondary quality of Fire is Dry.
 This seem to go back to the earlier definition of separating things, rather than the new one of holding a shape.

 Air was Cold in the earlier theory, but it became Hot and Wet, primarily Wet.
 It seems they wanted Air to be Hot because it is amorphous and separated.
 Wet is formless and adaptable and unlimited, which fits the qualities of Air.

 Water was Wet in the earlier theory, but it became Cold and Wet, primarily Cold.
 Cold brings things together and combines them.
 Wet is formless and adaptable.
-Both fit with Water.
+Moisture connects things.
+Both of these qualities fit with Water.

 In all of these, Earth is Dry.
 Seeing it as separation, I think an Earth with no moisture can be seen with desert sands or ashes or dust storms.
 Water moderates the Earth and makes it fertile.
 In the later theory, Earth holds its shape.
 It can be molded and is the solid ground the we walk on.
 The secondary quality of Earth is Cold.
 Cold brings things together.
 This can apply to the solid form of Earth.